42videobricks/42videobricks-php-client/docs/Api/WebhooksApi.md

 List webhooks

-Retrieve a list of all webhooks.
-Returns an empty list if no webhooks are available.
+Return the list of webhooks.
+Return an empty list it there are no webhook to return.

 ### Example